hms-11/CoopCommand/README.md

 CoopCommand aims to reduce the daily labour of looking after chickens, improve their well-being as well as allow hobby-farmers the ability to go out for the night without worrying if their chickens are in danger from wandering predators.

+Contributors always welcome, I could use people smarter than myself to keep improving this project.

+You can also support this project through "Buy me a Coffee": https://www.buymeacoffee.com/AutoHobbyFarm

 # GOALS:

 -Ease of installation and configuration for non-technical individuals.